 Without it, you will be getting a ton of background noise.
 The SWR meter, volume control, RF gain, PA for bullhorn, automatic level control, and the CB/WX switch for the weather-radio receiver selection are some more in-built accessories.

 You have a good deal of options to choose from when it comes to your microphone choice.
 Let’s go over a few mic accessories and their advantages so that you can make a better decision about what to go for.

 It could be a noise-canceling microphone that reduces background noise; an electret microphone that electrostatically converts the sound to electrical signals; an echo mic that forces some distortion or echo into the audio you transmit; a ceramic mic with high impedance but low cost; a dynamic mic that uses permanent magnet; or a power mic.

 The power mic is a pre-amplified microphone that amplifies the audio before the audio manages to get to the radio.
 A lot of people speak softly and sometimes, we all struggle with weaker signals.
-A power mic is the microphone of choice for that.
+A powered mic is the microphone of choice for that.
 The options are many, some good ones come for around $15-20 or more.
 A battery is required.
-And there’s usually a knob on the back side.
+And there’s usually a knob on the backside.

 External speakers do one very simple but very effective job: boost the volume.
 Sometimes, you might be driving with your windows down, or you just need a little more volume – an external speaker is what you should go for.

 There are tons of good external speakers that can get the job done.
 They also come loaded with added features.
 For example, you can purchase waterproof external speakers for yourself!